warimap/alx-low_level_programming/README.md

 ## WARNING!!
 - This repo is done as a school assignment.
 Beware of copying my responses.
 I recommend you  to read resources and come up with your own solutions instead.
 Feel free to reach out for help!
 - This repo may contain some errors.
-If you notice ainy, please add a pull request.
+If you notice any, please add a pull request.